pratik141/otel-config-ui/README.md

 # otel-config-ui
 OpenTelemetry Collector Configuration UI

-## This project is for otel configuration
+## This project is for otel configuration via UI